Chamberlain University has more than 125 years of history preparing extraordinary nursing graduates and healthcare professionals.

 Our team of representatives is experienced with military benefits and financing options, and provide you with support from enrollment through graduation.Contact a Military Nursing Enrollment Specialist at 855-SALUTE-U (855-725-8838) to learn more about your military benefits and what it’s like to be a Chamberlain College of Nursing student.

 Advance your nursing career

 Chamberlain offers qualified registered nurses special military tuition rates.
-These tuition rates vary depending on military status (such as active duty vs. retired military).
+These tuition rates vary depending on military status (such as veteran, active duty and military spouses).

 What is available to me?

 Students who may qualify for veteran's educational benefits should notify their admission advisor and meet with a student service representative regarding eligibility as far in advance of their scheduled class start date as possible.
 For the purpose of certifying VA benefits, students are required to submit all transcripts from previously attended institutions.
 Many Chamberlain locations participate in the Yellow Ribbon GI Education Enhancement Program, which is available for eligible students utilizing Chapter 33 benefits.
 GI Bill® is a registered trademark of the U.S. Department of Veterans Affairs (VA).

 More information about education benefits offered by VA is available at the official U.S. government web site www.benefits.va.gov/gibill or you can call the VA Education Benefits department at 1-888-GI-BILL-1 (888-442-4551).